stephanlphilips/pulse_lib/Readme.md

 # Me wrinting a minimalistic readme

 This is a simple pulse library that is made to work together with the Keysight AWG.
-The main motivation for this library was to have a very easy and strucutred way to make waveforms.
-Als attention is given to performance so the constrution of the waveform should always be faster then upload time (challaging if you upload goes via pcie).
-Note that it is not the intention to support other systems with this project.
+The main motivation for this library was to have a very easy and structured way to make waveforms.
+Also attention is given to performance so the constrution of the waveform should always be faster then upload time (this was challaging if you upload goes via pcie + if you use python).
+Performance critical parts are written in cython.
+Note that it is not the intention to support other AWG systems with this project (though the pulse builder should be genereric).

 Features now include:
 * Native support for virtual gates
 * support for any pulse and sine waves (phase coherent atm)
 * Sequencing
-* delay in aeg lines.
+* delay in awg lines.

 Todo list:
 * Fully multidimensionlisation of the segment object (with matrix operators)
 * Memory segmentation on the keysight awg.
 This will be needed if you want to upload during an experiment.
-* faster add function for block funtion (now performace issues of more then ~2000 elements in a sequence (not nice to call a lot)).
+* Faster add function for block funtion (now performace issues if more than ~2000 elements in a sequence (not nice to call a lot)).
 * advanced (integrated) looping methods -- decorator approach + looping class.
 Support for calibarion arguments? -- this should be enegnneerd well.
 * more base functions
 	* e.g. (IQ toolkit and IQ virtual channels) -- IF IQ is key for high performance (for IQ offset).